Amid all the death and destruction caused this year by hurricanes, national weather experts have this advice: Get used to it.

 "We have now entered a multi-decade cycle in which we expect hurricanes to be more intense and more frequent," said Nicholas K. Coch, a professor of geology at Queens College in New York who has spent years examining the history and dynamics of hurricanes.
 His studies have convinced him that the chances of a major hurricane striking the populous northern Atlantic coast, from Virginia through New England, are increasing.

-A major storm hitting "one of our urban centers is in our future," said Coch, who was to speak Friday night at Howard Community College in Columbia.
+A major storm hitting "one of our urban centers is in our future," said Coch, who is scheduled to speak tomorrow night at Howard Community College in Columbia.
 "When it happens, it's going to make Katrina look like a party."

-Disaster officials in Maryland agree with Coch's ominous assessment.
+Local disaster officials agree with Coch's ominous assessment.

 "It's only a matter of time that we are the recipient of a catastrophic storm," said James D. Weed, director of the Anne Arundel County Office of Emergency Management.
 "I'll be around to see this."

 Coch teaches at Queens, lectures around the country and appears as a weather expert on television.
-His visit to Howard County was at the invitation of Vladimir G. Marinich, a social sciences professor at the community college.
+He is coming to Howard County at the invitation of Vladimir G. Marinich, a social sciences professor at the community college.

 Coch doesn't care for his nicknames: Dr. Doom and Master of Disaster.
 But he said knowledge of the past has spurred his dire warnings.